 New study finds children become less active each year of primary school12 November 2019A new study from the University of Bristol has revealed a dramatic drop in children’s physical activity levels by the time they finish primary school.
 Between the ages of six and 11, children lost on average more than an hour of exercise in the week, with an even greater fall on weekends.

-Professor Elmer Rees, 1941-2019 11 November 2019Professor Elmer Rees CBE passed away peacefully on 4 October 2019 after a long period of ill health.
+Professor Elmer Rees, 1941-2019 11 November 2019Professor Elmer Rees CBE, Honorary Visiting Professor and founder of the Heilbronn Institute for Mathematical Research, passed away peacefully on 4 October 2019 after a long period of ill health.
 His colleague Professor Jon Keating offers this fond remembrance.

 Technology to offer visitors ‘immersive’ National Trust experience7 November 2019How can the sights and sounds of history be brought alive for modern visitors to National Trust properties?
 Cutting edge technology could provide an answer, so the conservation charity will work with University experts to create new multi-sensory experiences at some of its places in the South West and Wales.